Optimal DNN Primitive Selection with Partitioned Boolean Quadratic Programming: Related Work

+A similar question arises around other heuristics that might be used for primitive selection.
+In other words, is our PBQP formulation a more sophisticated solution than is needed to solve the primitive selection problems in our experiments?

+There are simpler heuristics (some of which we employ in benchmarking, such as locally optimal method selection) that still provide good results for the experiments in Section~\ref{sec:experiments}.

+However, the problem with heuristic solutions is not that they perform poorly on the experimental data that was used during their development.
+Simple survivorship bias guarantees that heuristics that do poorly on test data are quickly dropped by those developing them.

+The problem with heuristics is that one is never sure how they will do on unseen data that arises in practice.
+We therefore argue that it is worthwhile using a more sophisticated approach to the problem.

-\section{Related work}
+\section{Related Work}

 PBQP is an extension of the quadratic assignment problem (QAP) \cite{Koopmans:1957}, one of the fundamental combinatorial optimization problems.
-QAP is NP-hard, as is PBQP, but Eckstein et al. have identified heuristics that can often solve or find approximate solutions for practical instances of PBQP quickly \cite{Eckstein2003}.
+QAP is NP-hard, as is PBQP, but heuristics have been identified that can often solve or find approximate solutions for practical instances of PBQP quickly \cite{Eckstein2003}.
 PBQP has been used to solve several problems in compiler optimization such as register allocation for architectures with irregular instruction sets \cite{Scholz:2002}, and code selection on SSA graphs \cite{Eckstein2003}.

 Latte \cite{Truong:2016} is a domain-specific language, compiler and runtime for specifying DNNs.
 Latte provides abstractions such as neurons, ensembles and connections that allow a programmer to specify the elements of a DNN.
 A sophisticated compiler generates optimized code, and pattern-matches for code regions that can be replaced by calls to optimized libraries such as GEMM.
 An advantage of Latte is that it can automatically fuse successive layers such as convolution and activation.
 In contrast, we use a library of highly-optimized routines, and focus on selecting the best among them rather than attempting to generate the best code from a high-level specification.